 Virgil, at his melodramatic best, heralds the monster’s coming: "Behold the beast… whose stench fills all the world!"

 And here he is, "that filthy effigy of fraud," who has the face of a man, the body of a serpent, two paws, hair in his armpits, a really gaudy hide all braided and twisted into knots, and a pointy tail with a poisonous tip.

-In a rather funny simile (only made funny by its anachronism), Dante compares this monster to Germans and a beaver.
+In a pretty funny simile (only made funny by its anachronism), Dante compares this monster to Germans and a beaver.
 Why?
 The beast is sitting on the riverbank, his tail dipped in the water, right on the boundary between land and water.
-Apparently, Germans were known for their submarines even back then.
+Like Germany.

 As for the beaver metaphor, apparently medieval biologists thought beavers caught fish by sticking their tails in the water and secreting some oily substance that fish liked.

 Virgil makes the assumption that Dante wants to meet the ugly thing.
 So they walk towards it, being careful not to burn their feet.

 When they reach it, Virgil’s reasoning takes another leap.
 He notices a few straggling sinners sitting on some rocks a few feet away.
 So he shoos Dante away towards them, encouraging him to "experience this ring in full."
 Meanwhile (get this), Virgil plans to negotiate with the monster to see if it won’t let them ride it into the next circle.
 (You do that, Virgil.
 We’ll scoot on ahead with Dante.)